Expected closing costs

-There are certain ordinary expenses linked to closing the sale of a house.
-These expenses are usually split between the buyer and seller, as directed in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Florida to help show you through the transaction.
+There are certain standard costs linked to closing the sale of a house.
+These expenses are commonly split between the buyer and seller, as noted in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Florida to help show you through your process.

 • Points (optional)